 Voyager 1 spacecraft sends unexpected data read-out, sparking hope for recovery

-There has been growing concern about the Voyager 1 spacecraft as it started transmitting garbled data, leading to fears that we may soon lose contact with it.
-However, in an unexpected turn of events, Voyager 1 recently sent back a read-out of the Flight Data Subsystem (FDS) memory after a “poke” command.
+There has been growing concern regarding the Voyager 1 spacecraft as it started transmitting garbled data, leading to fears that we may soon lose contact with it.
+However, in an unexpected turn of events, Voyager 1 recently sent back a read-out of the Flight Data Subsystem (FDS) memory following a “poke” command.
 While this provides some hope that the spacecraft is in better condition than anticipated, it also allows engineers to examine the returned memory for any potential clues.
 Although the data did not adhere to the correct format used by a properly functioning FDS, it was still legible.

 Previously, it was believed that the telemetry modulation unit (TMU) was the cause of the issue, but it has now been determined that the problem lies within the FDS system itself.
-Despite NASA engineers updating the spacecraft’s firmware to extend their lifespan, it is too early to conclude whether this could be a contributing factor.
+Despite NASA engineers updating the spacecraft’s firmware to extend their lifespan, it is too early to conclude whether this might be a contributing factor.
 However, with the “poke” instruction enabling engineers to compare the memory read-out with previous downloads, there is hope that they will be able to identify the root cause of the FDS problems and potentially find a solution.

 This recent development, in which the decoded memory was downloaded, has also sparked intrigue in Nadia Drake, the daughter of Frank Drake.
 She reflects on how this not only affects the engineers who have dedicated decades to the Voyager mission, but also shares her own thoughts on these two spacecraft.
 The Voyagers serve as lasting reminders of her father and his colleagues, and the prospect of losing communication with them would create a profound silence.
 Nonetheless, the newfound hope provided by this development is much more promising than the previous somber news regarding the status of Voyager 1.